PhenixCollaboration/web/_resources/keywords.md

 Importantly, same uniform set of keywords is used for materials uploaded to the [Zenodo]({{ zenodo_page_url }}) system under the umbrella of the
-{% include navigation/phenix_zenodo_collection.md %}.
+{% include navigation/findlink.md name='PHENIX Community on Zenodo' %}.
 The list is compiled
 to provide better consistency of the subsequent queries.
 Zenodo is using a complex query mechanism which includes but is not limited to "elastic search" on the submission text (where applicable) so the effect of capitalization on queries is not always straighforward.